jhkrug/jhkrug.github.io/_posts/2014-10-17-rpi_patron_happy_sad.md

 use a Raspberry Pi with a couple of buttons attached as a quick mechanism for collecting some patron satisfaction data on leaving the library.

-'Did you manage to get done what you came to the library for today?'
+'Did you manage to get done, what you came to the library for today?'

 We procured a Pi, some red and green buttons with LEDs, bit's of wire and a break out board.
 Soldering not necessary, just a little wire stripping.